 - Anne Parkin.

-The Committee is required to hold at least two meetings a year timed around the QTC performance reviews in June and December.
+The Committee is required to hold at least three meetings a year, two of which are timed around the QTC performance reviews in June and December.

 The Long Term Asset Advisory Board was established in July 2008, following the transfer of certain superannuation and other long-term assets (Long Term Assets) in July 2008 from Treasury to QTC (primarily for reasons relating to market volatility).